 This gene encodes an aldehyde dehydrogenase enzyme that uses retinal as a substrate.
 Mutations in this gene have been associated with microphthalmia, isolated 8, and expression changes have also been detected in tumor cells.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jun 2014]

 GeneCards Summary for ALDH1A3 Gene

 ALDH1A3 (Aldehyde Dehydrogenase 1 Family Member A3) is a Protein Coding gene.
 Diseases associated with ALDH1A3 include Microphthalmia, Isolated 8 and Isolated Microphthalmia.
-Among its related pathways are Histidine metabolism and Signaling by Retinoic Acid.
+Among its related pathways are Histidine metabolism and Drug metabolism - cytochrome P450.
 GO annotations related to this gene include protein homodimerization activity and aldehyde dehydrogenase (NAD) activity.
 An important paralog of this gene is ALDH1A2.

 UniProtKB/Swiss-Prot for ALDH1A3 Gene